dm0-/gnuxc/BUILD.md

 **Configure daemons to start on boot.**  The last line of `/etc/dmdconf.scm` contains a space-separated list of services (defined in `/etc/dmd.d`) to start automatically.
-The provided configuration starts the Hurd console client and login programs by default, but you will probably want to add other services to start at boot, such as `cron` and `syslog`.
+The provided configuration starts the Hurd console client and login programs by default.
+Change `console` to `xdm` to boot to a graphical login prompt instead of the console, if desired.
+You will probably want to add other services to start at boot, such as `cron` or `syslog`.
+Use the `deco` command to start other services at runtime, e.g. `sudo deco start syslog`.

 **Preempt the cron jobs.**  There are some cache databases being regenerated at random times daily.
 Run the cron commands manually if you don't want to wait